Jerry W. Levin

-Biography and education
+Early life and education

 Levin graduated from the University of Michigan with B.S.E. degrees in Electrical Engineering and Mathematics and received an MBA from the University of Chicago in 1968.

+Career

 Pillsbury

-From 1974-1989, Levin worked for the Pillsbury Company.
+From 1974 to 1989, Levin worked for the Pillsbury Company.
 In his initial capacity as head of corporate development, Levin completed hundreds of mergers, acquisitions and divestitures.
 Some of the transactions he led included Häagen-Dazs, Green Giant, Totino's Pizza, Steak and Ale, Chart House, and American Beauty Macaroni.
 Levin also became the chief executive officer of several operating units within Pillsbury, including Häagen-Dazs and the second largest restaurant group in the U.S. (comprising Burger King, Steak and Ale, Bennigan's, Chart House and Godfather's Pizza).